Orchestrated Robust Controller for Precision Control of Heavy-duty Hydraulic Manipulators: Experimental Results

+In this section, the performance of the proposed controller is evaluated in real-world scenarios.
 Fig. \ref{fig: set up} demonstrates the experimental set-up for performance evaluation of the controller.
 In the following, the hardware components and properties are provided: \begin{itemize} \item Beckhoff and TwinCat 3 interface with a sample time of 1 ms \item Bosch Rexroth NG6 size servo solenoid valve with 12 l/min at $\Delta P = 3.5 MPa$ per notch for object 1, 100 l/min at $\Delta P = 3.5 MPa$ per notch for object 2, and 40 l/min at $\Delta P = 3.5 MPa$ per notch for object 3. \item Sick afS60 (18-bit) absolute encoders for all joint angle measurements. \item Eckart E3150-360 for first and third RHAs in object 3 and Eckart E3150-180 for second RHA ( see Fig. \ref{fig: object 3}). \item Druck PTX1400 and Unik 5000 pressure transmitters (range 25 MPa) for pressure measurements. \item EP3174-0002 EtherCAT box for connecting pressure sensors to Beckhoff. \end{itemize} In order to implement the designed controller, only encoder and pressure sensor data are utilized.
 Using the pressure sensor to compute the piston force in (\ref{fp}) for automation of heavy-duty manipulators is a more practical solution since retrofitting the pressure sensors is much easier than retrofitting the piston load cell.
 In order to perform numerical differentiation for $\frac{d}{dt}({^A}V_r)$ in (\ref{Fr des final}) and $\Dot{f}_{pr}$ and $\Dot{x}_{p}$ in (\ref{ufr}), the finite difference method introduced in \cite{harrison1995generalized} is used with a low-pass filter.
-The control goal is to achieve five given set points in Cartesian space with the largest magnitude of $0.8\, m$, $1\, m$, and $1\, m$ in $x$, $y$, and $z$ directions, respectively, in different orientations.
-The Euler angles with the $XYZ$ convention are used to represent the orientation of the end-effector with respect to the base, and the orientation error is computed based on the rotation matrix.
-Then, a smooth fifth-order trajectory generator \cite{reza2010theory} is utilized to produce a smooth trajectory between the set points for a given execution time, $t_f$.
+A smooth fifth-order trajectory generator \cite{reza2010theory} is utilized to produce a smooth trajectory between the set points for a given execution time, $t_f$.
 The (\ref{TS pose vel}) and (\ref{JS ang vel}) are used to compute the joint's desired values.
-Fig. \ref{Motion Image} demonstrates the motion of the robot.